Data usage

 Exports the summarized metrics visible on each selected tab, including total usage, daily max, and quota usage for the selected date range.
 Overview reports support the Apply filters option, which carries over the filters and grouping configuration from the Data Usage page.

-Overview exports support the User data sent, System data sent, AI tokens, Infrastructure data, Olly, Metrics samples (when available on your account), and Quota units tabs.
+Overview exports support the User data sent, System data sent, Olly and AI Center (the AI Units sub-scopes, exported separately), Infrastructure data, Metrics samples (when available on your account), and Quota units tabs.

 Detailed report